 THE ABANDONED FACTORY IN BELGIUM

-‘Carcoke Zeebrugge’ was a coke factory in Zwankendamme, near the coastal town Zeebrugge in Belgium.
+‘Carcoke Zeebrugge’ was a coking plant in Zwankendamme, near the coastal town Zeebrugge in Belgium.
 This huge industrial site with many buildings housed some beautiful decay.
-Eventually the site was demolished and cleaned in 2005, a year after my visit.
+Eventually, the site was demolished and cleaned in 2005, a year after my visit.

 On August 24, 1900, architect René Buyck was given permission to build this cokes plant.
 The idea was to import British coal by ship, and to transform it into coke to supply the steel industry in the Ruhr and the Meuse valley.
 This explains the strategic position of the plant, right behind the floodgates, along the canal to Bruges and near the railroad.
 Together with the glass works, the cokes plant was the only important industrial activity in the hundred years history of Zeebrugge Seaport.